univention/guardian/.gitlab/issue_templates/default.md

 ## QA

 Please explicitly check off all steps performed in the QA process.
-If certain steps are not applicable, please use ~strikethrough~ and node why these steps where not performed.
+If certain steps are not applicable, please use ~strikethrough~ and note why these steps were not performed.

 ## Technical QA